You ask it, we have it answered!

 To plan for the unexpected, it’s vital to name alternate beneficiaries in your will.
 If a primary beneficiary predeceases the testator or is unable to inherit, the alternate beneficiary will assume that role.

 Knowing who must be covered in a will involves carefully considering all aspects of your life and relationships.
-As the wills people, it makes sense for Capital Legacy to draft your last will and testament and be your executor.
+We are wills and estates specialists, so it makes sense for us to draft your last will and testament and be your executor.

-For more information or to arrange your complimentary will consultation, speak to your financial advisor or contact Capital Legacy.
+For more information or to arrange your complimentary will consultation, speak to your financial advisor or contact us.